 - Eating Disorders - Eating disorders, such as anorexia or bulimia, are common in people who hurt themselves.
-Like self-injury, eating disorders often have the same psychological effects.
-Sometimes self-injury and eating disorders occur simultaneously or one behavior will take precedence will the other is in the background (which can then reverse, with the background behavior coming forward and the other fading into the background).
+Like self-harm, eating disorders often have the same psychological effects.
+Sometimes self-harm and eating disorders occur simultaneously or one behavior will take precedence will the other is in the background (which can then reverse, with the background behavior coming forward and the other fading into the background).

 - History of Abuse - A large amount of people who hurt themselves have suffered physical, sexual, or emotional abuse but this doesn’t mean that everyone who self-injures has been abused or that everybody who has been abused will start hurting themselves.

-- History of Psychological Treatment - Often self-injurers seek therapy to discover answers for their behavior.
-Therapy has proven a useful tool for some self-injurers but for some people who hurt themselves psychological treatment does not work out because of several reasons.
+- History of Psychological Treatment - Often self-harmers seek therapy to discover answers for their behavior.
+Therapy has proven a useful tool for some self-harmers but for some people who hurt themselves psychological treatment does not work out because of several reasons.

-- First, is because psychologists sometimes ignore self-injury out of inexperience, ignorance, or feelings of digust.
-This is less true now than when I originally wrote this because of the far greater expanse of information on self-injurious behavior.
-Mental health professionals are more likely to know about self-injury than they would have ten years ago.
+- First, is because psychologists sometimes ignore self-harm out of inexperience, ignorance, or feelings of disgust.
+This is less true now than when I originally wrote this because of the far greater expanse of information on self-harmful behavior.
+Mental health professionals are more likely to know about self-harm than they would have ten years ago.

-- Second, the reactions and strategies for self-injury by psychologists are often distasteful to the self-injurer.
-They may demand that the self-injurer stop hurting themselves or risk being sent to a psychiatric ward or hospital.
-This still sometimes happens but only if the self-injurer is at great risk or for other mental health issues.
-Psychologists are less likely to cart off a self-injurer to a psychiatrist than a few years ago because they are more aware of the issues surrounding self-injury and how to treat them.
+- Second, the reactions and strategies for self-harm by psychologists are often distasteful to the self-harmer.
+They may demand that the self-harmer stop hurting themselves or risk being sent to a psychiatric ward or hospital.
+This still sometimes happens but only if the self-harmer is at great risk or for other mental health issues.
+Psychologists are less likely to cart off a self-harmer to a psychiatrist than a few years ago because they are more aware of the issues surrounding self-harm and how to treat them.

-- Psychotic Self-Injury - Types of psychotic self-injury include the removal or amputation of body parts, such as eyes, limbs, ears, and genitals.
-These acts of self-injury are usually done in response to visual or audible hallucinations, occuring in individuals with thought disorders such as schizophrenia.
-This type of self-injury is severe and is easily identified.
+- Psychotic Self-Injury - Types of psychotic self-harm include the removal or amputation of body parts, such as eyes, limbs, ears, and genitals.
+These acts of self-harm are usually done in response to visual or audible hallucinations, occurring in individuals with thought disorders such as schizophrenia.
+This type of self-harm is severe and is easily identified.

-- Organic Self-Injury - Organic self-injury usually stems from autistic disorders, developmental disabilities, and other psychologically induced disorders.
-This type of self-injury is often an effort to express something they (yet) don’t have the skills to express verbally.
+- Organic Self-Injury - Organic self-harm usually stems from autistic disorders, developmental disabilities, and other psychologically induced disorders.
+This type of self-harm is often an effort to express something they (yet) don’t have the skills to express verbally.
 They may be scared, stressed, angry, confused, etc. and, as a result band their heads, bite their lips, etc. as a result.

-- Typical Self-Injury - Typical self-injury results because of emotional or psychological reasons not related to psychotic (hearing voices, seeing things that aren’t there, delusions) or organic conditions.
-The majority of the people who self-injure fall into this catergory.
-This type of self-injury is used to make yourself feel better and as a way of coping with your life.
+- Typical Self-Injury - Typical self-harm results because of emotional or psychological reasons not related to psychotic (hearing voices, seeing things that aren’t there, delusions) or organic conditions.
+The majority of the people who self-injure fall into this category.
+This type of self-harm is used to make yourself feel better and as a way of coping with your life.
 The following are the most common ways people hurt themselves.

 - Cutting - Cutting, also known as slicing or slashing, is the most common way people hurt themselves.
 It is typically done with a knife, razor blade, piece of glass, or other sharp objects.
 Most of the cuts are done on the arms, legs, wrists, and chest; but other people cut on other parts of the body such as the stomach, face, neck, breasts, and genitals.
 But cutting on the arms and wrist is the most common because excuses can be made more easily (for example people can say that they had an accident while cooking).

-- Interferance with the Healing of Wounds - Most people have unconsciously interfered with the healing of a wound but it is considered self-injury when it is done with intent.
+- Interference with the Healing of Wounds - Most people have unconsciously interfered with the healing of a wound but it is considered self-harm when it is done with intent.
 Some people remove stitches prematurely, stick objects such as needles, pins, etc. into the wound, or do other things to reopen the wound.

 - Hitting - Hitting themselves with their fists is another way that people hurt themselves that is most commonly done on the head or thighs.
 Although it may not seem as serious as cutting or burning it is done for the same reasons and results.

-- Breaking of bones - A form of self-injury that is more rare than the others, the breaking of bones is a serious and severe form of self-injury.
+- Breaking of bones - A form of self-harm that is more rare than the others, the breaking of bones is a serious and severe form of self-harm.
 Usually, people break their bones with an instrument such as a hammer, brick, or other heavy objects.
 But sometimes people throw themselves into walls or doors.